kory33/obsidian-vault--research-notes--optimized-reasoning-with-guarded-logic/README.md

 ## Meta Information

-Contents of this repository is mainly authored on Kondo's machine, git-managed and then synchronized to a [GitHub Repository](https://github.com/kory33/obsidian-vault--private--yr-2022-2023-personal-research-notes).
+Contents of this repository is mainly authored on Kondo's machine using [Obsidian](https://obsidian.md), git-managed and then synchronized to a git repository [hosted on GitHub](https://github.com/kory33/obsidian-vault--research-notes--optimized-reasoning-with-guarded-logic).